Eyebrows are one of the most important features of your face.

 The powder technique is permanent makeup in its original form.

 Permanent makeup, however, has come a very long way since its origination!
 With new machines and professional training, the powder technique no longer screams, “tattoo!”
 Seung travels frequently to attend permanent makeup conventions and classes so that she can stay on top of the industry standards and technologies.
 She strives to use the best inks and the best tools available.
 This is very important.
 In fact, she recently returned from a class in Seattle where she learned about a new technique: Stardust.
-Trained by someone she considers to be one of the best in the area of powder technique (Kristina Melnicenco), Seung returned from Seattle feeling excited and inspired.

 The work Seung did during her class in Seattle